 Please read the school admissions policy, including definitions, before completing this form.
-This is published on the school website and by the LA.
+This is published on the school website and at http://devon.cc/schoolpolicy.

-PAR PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for St Peter's Catholic Primary School St Peter's Catholic Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+PART A - to be completed by the applicant Full n ame of child Date of Birth ol you are ing for St Peter's Roman Catholic Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2